tidewave-ai/mcp_proxy_rust/README.md

 Other supported flags:

 * `--max-disconnected-time` the maximum amount of time for trying to reconnect while disconnected.
 When not set, defaults to infinity.
-* `--receive-timeout` the maximum amount of time to wait for an individual reply from the MCP server in milliseconds.
-Defaults to 60000 (60 seconds).